nickcoleman/hook-use-combined-reducers/README.md

 ## Usage

-Create a global dispatch function and state object by initializing multiple `useReducer` hooks in `useCombinedReducers`:
+Create a single state object and a global dispatch function by combining multiple `useReducer` hooks within a `useCombinedReducers`:

 ```
 import React, { useReducer } from 'react';